-We use multiple ground receiving stations in Europe and the contributed data is used to identify and eliminate sources of interference so that we can identify genuine meteors with good reliability.
+We have multiple ground stations based in Europe and the contributed data is used to identify and eliminate sources of interference so that we can identify genuine meteors with good reliability.
 We are currently working on a project to collate historical data for comparison purposes.

-Receiving and monitoring equipment for our experiments is fed from dedicated VHF aerial arrays, a dedicated fixed frequency HF antenna and a broad band log periodic antenna, as well as a multi-band shortwave aerial.
+Receiving and monitoring equipment for our radio astronomy experiments is fed from several dedicated VHF aerial arrays, a dedicated fixed frequency antenna for Jupiter monitoring, a broad bandwidth log periodic antenna for our Solar Spectrometer, VLF antenna for detection of Sudden Ionospheric Disurbances and a multi-band shortwave aerial for Ionosperic analysis.

-Shortwave transmissions are made from the observatory site in the HF spectrum to determine subjectively, the present state of the ionosphere.
+Shortwave transmissions are made from the observatory in the HF spectrum to determine subjectively, the present state of the ionosphere.
 The ionosphere is affected influenced by solar activity, weather phenomena and meteor activity.
-We are also working on a new project called "Iona" to analyse the Ionosphere 24/7 during the predicted forthcoming deep solar decline.
+We are also working on a new project called "Iona" to analyse the Ionosphere automatically during the forthcoming deep solar decline.

 Although meteor detection is our main 24/7 activity, we also carry out other experiments including direct monitoring of solar RF radiation and signals from other stars and planets such as Jupiter (NASA JOVE project).